The CIA Sent Warnings to at Least 3 Khashoggi Associates About New Saudi Threats

 In his article, Baghdadi (who said he has no financial or contractual relationship with the billionaire), described how he and members of Bezos’ security team have been investigating MBS for possible connections to an effort by the National Enquirer tabloid to blackmail Bezos with publication of graphic “below the belt” message exchanges.
 Although much of that investigative work remains secret, Baghdadi told TIME that he understands he and his family have been targeted because the activists have shared their findings with Twitter executives in an effort to shut down abuse on the platform by an online army of trolls controlled by MBS.

-Over the past few days, several dozen Saudis have been arrested over the past few days and “severely tortured,” Abdulaziz said.
+Over the past few days, several dozen Saudis have been arrested and “severely tortured,” Abdulaziz said.
 “And you can also see that Saudi trolls on social media are attacking Saudi dissidents and threatening them.”

 “I can confirm that the machine is still working,” he said, of the Saudi efforts to suppress free debate and punish dissenters.
 “The machine never stopped.”

-Note: This story has been updated to remove a sentence which indicated Omar Abdulaziz confirmed to TIME that he received a warning from intelligence officials.
-As the original story said, Abdulaziz told TIME he could not comment on his situation on orders from authorities in Canada, and the warning to him was confirmed to TIME by friends and associates of Abdulaziz.